Chris95cam/College-Alumni-Salary-Regression/README.md

-# College Alumni SalaryRegression Project
+# College Alumni Salary Regression

 ## Summary
 This repository contains the files for my college alumni salary regression project.
 In this project,